Ukrainian Comedian Faces Crazed Hecklers

 Also,

+one of the six things doctors advise is ignoring sudden symptoms.
 And I guess it's a fine line between hypochondria and life-threatening situation.

+Seek Seek professional medical advice immediately.
 Here's one of those things that

-But the vice chairman of the Department of Emergency Medicine at Morristown Medical Center in New Jersey thought it was worth saying, if you have a heart attack or stroke symptoms, do not drive yourself to the hospital.
+shouldn't need saying, but the vice chairman of the Department of Emergency Medicine at Morristown Medical Center in New Jersey thought it was worth saying, if you have a heart attack or stroke symptoms, do not drive yourself to the hospital.

 Truer words were never spoken by someone working in a country without socialised medicine.

-Also, if you wake up feeling unexpectedly dehydrated, bloated, short of breath, and with a stomachache, having had a dream about eating a giant marshmallow, you've probably just sleep-snacked on your pillow, give it 10 minutes, check how many pillows are left in your bed, then seek professional medical advice immediately.
+Also, if you wake up feeling unexpectedly dehydrated, bloated, short of breath and with a stomachache, having had a dream about eating a giant marshmallow, you've probably just sleep-snacked on your pillow, give it 10 minutes, check how many pillows are left in your bed, then seek professional medical advice immediately.

 If you wake up and you've become a dung beetle, you could have overdosed on Kafka.